Chris Ransom follow @DraftUtopia Last Updated: August 25, 2017.

 - Andrei Svechnikov had 29 goals, 29 assists, 58 points, and a +29 +/- ratio with the Muskegon Lumberbacks in 48 regular season games in the USHL getting them to the opening round of the 2017 Clark Cup Playoffs in the USHL.
 That's why we have a photo of Svechnkov in his Muskegon uniform right now.

-- He got picked first overall in the 2017 CHL Import draft though and is expected to play for the Barrie Colts in the Ontario Hockey League next season where he may tear it up point wise becoming the second player on the Barrie Colts to go first overall after Aaron Ekblad who was the top pick in the 2014 NHL Entry Draft.
+- He got picked first overall in the 2017 CHL Import draft though and will play for the Barrie Colts in the Ontario Hockey League in 2017-2018 where he may tear it up point wise becoming the second player on the Barrie Colts to go first overall after Aaron Ekblad who was the top pick in the 2014 NHL Entry Draft.

 - Rasmus Dahlin checked out all the boxes that I look for in a defender on tape.
 Dahlin has the skating, physical tools, durability, size, slap shot power, slap shot accuracy, wrist shot power, wrist shot accuracy, passing, deking, stick handling, offensive awareness, defensive awareness, hockey IQ, checking, ability to play in a zone to defend the neutral zone on the ice, can be a quarterback on the power play, does well at penalty killing, and the shot blocking that NHL teams covet on tape.
 He's a very aggressive player, but he's also very calm mentally on the ice which is what you want in a defenseman.